-When a new vessel is of 15 metres in length and over or intended to carry 15 or more persons, watertight bulkheads should be fitted in accordance with the following requirements, except that consideration will be given to the continued acceptance of an existing design which does not meet the requirements in full but is part of a building programme in progress at the time when the Code comes into force for new vessels:-
+When a new monohull vessel is 15 metres in length and over or intended to carry 15 or more persons or operate in area category 0 or 1, watertight bulkheads should be fitted in accordance with the following requirements, except that consideration will be given to the continued acceptance of an existing design which does not meet the requirements in full but is part of a building programme in progress at the time when the Code comes into force for new vessels:-

-4.4.1.5 Watertight bulkheads should be so arranged that minor hull damage which results in the free-flooding of any one compartment, will not cause the vessel to float at a waterline which is less than 75mm below the weather deck at any point.
+4.4.1.1 Watertight bulkheads should be so arranged that minor hull damage which results in the free - flooding of any one compartment, will not cause the vessel to float at a waterline which is less than 75mm below the weather deck at any point.
 Minor damage should be assumed to occur anywhere in the length of the vessel but not on a watertight bulkhead.
 Standard permeabilities should be used in this assessment as follows:-

 Space Permeability %

 Appropriated for stores Appropriated for stores but not by 60

-a substantial quantity thereof 9 5
+a substantial quantity thereof 95

 Appropriated for accommodation 95

 Appropriated for machinery 85

 Appropriated for liquids 0 or 95 whichever

 results in the more

-onerous requirement
+onerous requirements

-- 4.4.1.5 In the damaged condition, the residual stability should be such that the angle of equilibrium does not exceed 7 degrees from the upright, the resulting righting lever curve has a range to the downflooding angle of at least 15 degrees beyond the angle of equilibrium, the maximum righting lever within that range is not less that 100mm and the area under the curve is not less that 0.015 metre radians. - 4.4.1.5 The strength of a watertight bulkhead should be adequate for the intended purpose and to the satisfaction of the Certifying Authority. - 4.4.1.4 When pipes, cables, etc penetrate watertight bulkheads, they should be provided with valves and/or watertight glands as appropriate. - 4.4.1.5 A doorway fitted in a watertight bulkhead should be of watertight construction and be kept closed at sea, unless opened at the discretion of the skipper.
+- 4.4.1.2 In the damaged condition, the residual stability should be such that the angle of equilibrium does not exceed 7 degrees from the upright, the resulting righting lever curve has a range to the downflooding angle of at least 15 degrees beyond the angle of equilibrium, the maximum righting lever within that range is not less than 100mm and the area under the curve is not less than 0.015 metre radians. - 4.4.1.3The strength of a watertight bulkhead should be adequate for the intended purpose and to the satisfaction of the Certifying Authority. - 4.4.1.4 When pipes, cables, etc penetrate watertight bulkheads, they should be provided with valves and/or watertight glands as appropriate. - 4.4.1.5 A doorway fitted in watertight bulkhead should be of watertight construction and be kept closed at sea, unless opened at the discretion of the skipper.